arbor-sim/arbor/doc/tutorial/brunel.rst

    :lines: 62-81

 The Brunel network is randomly sparsely connected with a fixed in-degree regulated by a connection probability (:math:`\epsilon`).
 We, therefore, define a function to enable random connectivity.
+This funciton draws random connections from the pre-selected pool of source neruons defined by the `gid` defined within `start` and `end`.
+The total number of random connections are regulated by the fix-indegree value, which is `m` here in the function and `CE` and `CI` in the pamaters file.

 .. literalinclude:: ../../python/example/brunel/arbor_brunel.py
    :language: python